 When Might an IFR Be Considered for PPP?

-An NHS clinician may consider an IFR where PPP are associated with significant psychological or functional impact, such as:
+An NHS clinician may consider an IFR where PPP are associated with significant psychological or functional impact, particularly when the condition contributes to PPP-related anxiety or mental health concerns:

 In such cases, a doctor may argue that early treatment of the PPP, even if delivered by an external private clinic, would provide measurable clinical benefit.